 One person that I know that is in treatment for BDD and other issues became afflicted after a rape.
 Although she doesn't fit the common statistics in that she is 32 and Latino, the BDD immediately showed itself after the incident.
 She felt that the rapist was "inside of her" somehow and making her "ugly and disgustingly horrid from the inside out."
 She began to check her face and nude body in the mirror.
 At her worse, she was doing this about 5 hours a day.
 She felt degraded and disgusting from what happened to her, believing that only something that was disgusting and worthless and ugly could be raped.
 Eventually, the isolation and weird habits pushed her family to convince her to get help (thankfully).
 It took a lot of persistence, though, since she did not believe there was a problem, even in her most severely depressed times.

 Common anti-depressants were also used to help further the treatment.
-Prozac, Zoloft, Paxil, Luvox, and Anafranil are all common anti-depressants that are used to treat this disorder (as well as depression), and they have all been show to help stop the behaviors associated with Body Dysmorphic Disorder.
+Prozac, Zoloft, Paxil, Luvox, and Anafranil are all common antidepressants that are used to treat this disorder (as well as depression), and they have all been shown to help stop the behaviors associated with body dysmorphic disorder.